 Small charities have long found it difficult to raise corporate sponsorship, as most major companies want a high degree of publicity and exposure which only large charities operating throughout the UK can provide.

-This week the Institute of Fundraising highlighted the raw deal that small charities receive from the organisers of the London Marathon.
+This week the Chartered Institute of Fundraising highlighted the raw deal that small charities receive from the organisers of the London Marathon.
 Owing to the system of “bonds”, established major charities are guaranteed places with no cut-off – and this makes it extremely hard for small charities to break into this market and get places in the Marathon.